wevm/viem/site/pages/docs/accounts/local/privateKeyToAccount.md

-# Private Key Account [A function to create a Private Key Account.]
+# privateKeyToAccount [A function to create a Private Key Account.]

 A Private Key Account is an interface that has the ability to sign transactions and messages with a given private key.